aokolnychyi/spark-streaming-kafka-example/README.md

 that require RDD checkpointing, the default interval is a multiple of the batch interval that is at least 10 seconds.
 It can be set by using dstream.checkpoint(checkpointInterval).
 Typically, a checkpoint interval of 5 - 10 sliding intervals of a DStream is a good setting to try.

+15. Good throughput is an extremely important point.
+Spark creates one receiver on one executor for each DStream based on a receiver-based data source (e.g. socket).
+As a result, the data is stored on one executor and all processing happens there since Spark tries to achieve data locality.
+As a result, the cluster is not utilized properly.
+There are two options so solve the problem.
+First, you can manually repartition your data so that it gets evenly distributed across all nodes.
+Second, you can increase the number of receivers, which is a better option.
+Then you can just union those DStreams.
+In the latest version of Kafka, there are no Spark receivers.
+In this case, set the appropriate number of partitions in Kafka.
+Each Kafka partition is mapped to a Spark partition.
+More partitions in Kafka == more paralellism.
+Spark uses Kafka to pull the data whenever is required.

+16. Specify the number of partitions for each operation that involves shuffling the data if you are not happy with the default value.